 - Lincoln to McCarthey: departs 3:35 pm, arrives 3:40 pm

 Rowland Hall offers a Late Bus to all Park City families.
 The Late Bus leaves Rowland Hall around 5:45 pm and will arrive in Park City around 6:15 pm.
-Read more information on the late bus here.
+Read more information on the late bus.

 Students who are registered for the bus may have a guest ride with them twice at no additional charge.
 After that, the student will be billed depending on the route.
-All guest rides must be pre-approved by Josh Leger.
-Please email Josh Leger for approval at least 24 hours in advance.
+All guest rides must be pre-approved by Bryan Bailey—please email him for approval at least 24 hours in advance.

 Bus Rules and Safety

 Rowland Hall bus rules are in place to ensure safety on the bus for students and the driver.
-The rules can be reviewed here.
+Review the rules.